 \subsection{The Harlow-Ooguri and Harlow-Shaghoulian argument}

 The holographic principle, or the AdS/CFT correspondence, provides well-defined quantum gravity theories from their boundary dual descriptions.
-In such context, Harlow and Ooguri construct a new argument against global symmetries in gravity using the idea of entanglement wedge reconstruction \cite{Harlow:2018jwu,Harlow:2018tng}.
-Recently, Harlow and Shaghoulian \cite{Harlow:2020bee} extended this argument to more general evaporating black holes using the recent development of the Page curve \cite{Penington:2019kki, Almheiri:2019qdq, Penington:2019npb, Almheiri:2019psf, Almheiri:2019hni}.
-They imagine a setup in which the spacetime of an evaporating black hole is separated into two regions $S$ and $R$: $S$ contains the black hole and is understood as some kind of boundary description, while $R$ stands for a ``reservoir'' absorbing the Hawking radiations and is understood as the exterior region where gravity effects are nonessential.
-The Page curve describes the entropy of the Hawking radiations in $R$.
-The entropy of the radiations first grows maximally due to the thermalization between $S$ and $R$ and is bounded by the Bekenstein-Hawking entropy of the black hole system, that means it should decrease after the Page time when it saturates the black hole entropy.
+In such context, Harlow and Ooguri construct a new argument against global symmetries in gravity using the idea of the entanglement wedge reconstruction \cite{Harlow:2018jwu,Harlow:2018tng}.
+Recently, Harlow and Shaghoulian \cite{Harlow:2020bee} extended this argument to more general evaporating black holes based on the recent development of the Page curve that describes the evolution of the entanglement entropy of Hawking radiation \cite{Penington:2019kki, Almheiri:2019qdq, Penington:2019npb, Almheiri:2019psf, Almheiri:2019hni}.
+They imagine a setup in which the spacetime of an evaporating black hole is separated into two regions $S$ and $R$: $S$ contains the black hole and can be understood by its boundary description, while $R$ stands for a ``reservoir'' absorbing the Hawking radiation and is understood as the exterior region where gravity effects are nonessential.
+The Page curve describes the entropy of the Hawking radiation in $R$.
+The entropy of the radiation first grows due to the thermalization between $S$ and $R$ and is bounded by the Bekenstein-Hawking entropy of the black hole system, that means it should decrease after the Page time when it saturates the black hole entropy.
 In the gravity picture, such a transition corresponds to a phase transition of two Quantum Extremal Surfaces (QES) \cite{Engelhardt:2014gca}: one is the empty surface and the other is close to the black hole horizon.
 After the Page time, the nontrivial QES will dominate and enclose a large portion of the black hole interior called the island, which belongs to the entanglement wedge of $R$ but not $S$.
 On the other hand, if one considers a smaller portion of $R$ when the naive thermal entropy of the system does not exceed the black hole entropy, there will be no Page transition and therefore no island.
 Based on this, Harlow and Shaghoulian argue that the unitary transformation generated by the global symmetry group can be split into products of unitary transformations on $S$ and small portions $R_i$ of $R$ ($\cup_i R_i=R$): \be U(g)=U(g,S)\prod_i U(g, R_i) U_\text{edge} \ee where $U_\text{edge}$ is only supported on the edges of $R_i$.
 After the Page time, the island region is not contained in any of the entanglement wedge of $S$ and $R_i$'s.
 Such a global symmetry cannot act on any simple operators in the island, and therefore the global symmetry cannot exist.